Play Live Radio

 Available On Air Stations

-Health officials confirm case of brain-eating amoeba in South Carolina
+Health officials confirm fatal case of brain-eating amoeba in South Carolina

 Health officials have confirmed a case of brain-eating amoeba in South Carolina.

-The state's Department of Public Health said it was notified of one case of Naegleria fowleri, also called a brain-eating amoeba, in South Carolina the week of July 7.
+The state's Department of Public Health said it was notified of one case of Naegleria fowleri, often called a brain-eating amoeba, in South Carolina the week of July 7.

 It is South Carolina's first case this year, and the state's first case since 2016.
 Nationwide, only 167 cases have been reported in the past 62 years, the department said.